onymos-logo

 What Is an IoT Framework vs an IoT Platform

 We were collectively using around 42 billion Internet of Things (IoT) “things” in 2022.
 We’re expecting to use almost double that by 2025.
-That includes everything from smart fridges to wearables to apple-picking drones.
+That includes everything from smart fridges to wearables for real-time monitoring to apple-picking drones.
 That’s why McKinsey predicts the total economic impact of IoT that year could be north of 11 trillion dollars.

 It’s no surprise then everyone wants to connect their disconnected devices and develop IoT applications — but that’s not easy.
 We’ve written before about the failure rate of IoT initiatives (it’s as high as 75%), so you probably don’t need me to tell you how important it is you pick the right IoT framework… or do you need an IoT platform?